Eunice Davis

 Eunice Russ Ames Davis (October 22, 1800 – 1901) was an American abolitionist and one of the founding members of the Boston Female Anti-Slavery Society.
 In 1896, The New York Times named her the "oldest living female abolitionist in the world".
-She was one of the first known multiracial women to join the Daughters of the American Revolution.
+She was one of the first known black women to join the Daughters of the American Revolution.

 Early life and family

 Eunice Davis was born Eunice Russ in North Andover, Massachusetts.
 She was of African, European, Penobscot, and Narragansett descent.
 Her father, Prince Ames, was a black American Revolutionary War patriot.
 Her mother, Eunice Russ, was born to a white mother and a Native American father.

 Eunice married her first husband in 1819, Robert Ames.
 With Ames she had two sons and a daughter.
 Her family resided in Lowell, Massachusetts, until Eunice was widowed in 1825.
 Eunice moved to Boston following the death of her husband, where she married her second husband, John Davis.
 Davis was an African American Baptist minister.